 Paint and customer-owned substrate availability are important for our toll-coating process.
 Although paint prices have risen in recent years, we carry limited risk associated with paint cost, as it is a pass-through to our customer base.
-There are currently no concerns regarding the availability of customer-owned bare substrate as an input to our coil coating process, despite recent volatility in substrate price and lead times.
+There are currently no concerns regarding the availability of customer-owned bare substrate as an input to our coil coating process.